Butts County DUI Lawyer-Butts County DUI Attorney

 If you have been charged with DUI in Butts County, GA, contact us now for a free no-hassle, no-obligation consultation.
 Our firm has over 20 years of experience in DUI representation.
 DUI is a serious charge and should not be left to a general practitioner law firm that takes just any legal case.

-If you were arrested for DUI in Butts County, GA, you only have ten days to file a letter to request an Administrative License Suspension (ALS) Hearing to prevent a license suspension.
-The 10-day letter lets you keep your license until there is an ALS Hearing for your case.
-If the hearing is not requested, your license will be suspended.
+If you were arrested for DUI in Butts County, GA, you only have thirty days to file a letter to request an Administrative License Suspension (ALS) Hearing or an ignition interlock device to prevent a license suspension.
+The 30-day letter lets you keep your license until there is an ALS Hearing for your case.
+If the hearing or interlock device is not requested, your license will be suspended.
 If you refused testing of your breath, blood, or urine, your license would be suspended for 12 months without any limited permit to drive.
 A DUI Attorney in Butts County can file this request for you to save your driving privilege.

 THE DUI PROCESS IN BUTTS COUNTY, GEORGIA

 DUI cases typically begin with an arrest from a municipal police officer, a Georgia State Patrol officer, or an officer from Butts County Sheriff's Office.
 After you are arrested, you will want to bond out of jail as soon as you can.
 You can get out of jail using a cash bond, a bonding company, or a property lien.

 When you are finally out of jail, you will need to start thinking about your defense.
 The Butts County DUI Lawyers in our office know how to create DUI defenses that will bring the best outcome.
 A DUI arrest does not make someone automatically guilty.
 Finding potential defenses and alternatives can be crucial at the beginning of the court process.